tekanoma/GoStreamRecord/README.md

 |`admin`| `password`|

 ### Setup
+__important__: You will still need to have the `internal/settings` folder and it's content in the same folder structure when running this app.
+That means that you'll have to copy that along with any binary you build.

+- Download this repo and open a terminal in this folder.
+Ask ChatGPT how to find the folder path and how to move into it via cli if you dont know.

-- Copy [`.env.example`](https://github.com/luna-nightbyte/Recordurbate-WebUI/blob/main/.env.example) to `.env` and add your own session key.
+- Copy [`.env.example`](https://github.com/luna-nightbyte/Recordurbate-WebUI/blob/main/.env.example) to `.env` and add your own session key. (se the one below as long as the app is not exposed outside your local network__IF__ you dont know how to create one. _hint: just ask chatGPT_).
-    - Can be generated with: `head -c 32 /dev/urandom | base64`
+    - Can be generated with this command on linux.: `head -c 32 /dev/urandom | base64`
       I.e:
       ```bash
       user@user:~/Recordurbate$ head -c 32 /dev/urandom | base64
-      # Output:
+      # Output
       Fl60B6sTqAUARyDiC6GIor8AIu6QXLF2RMvWK1Wz3eE=
       ```